streamlit/docs/content/kb/tutorials/databases/aws-s3.md

 ## Introduction

 This guide explains how to securely access files on AWS S3 from Streamlit Community Cloud.
-It uses [Streamlit FilesConnection](https://github.com/streamlit/files-connection), the [s3fs](https://github.com/dask/s3fs) library and optionally Streamlit's [secrets management](/library/advanced-features/secrets-management).
+It uses [Streamlit FilesConnection](https://github.com/streamlit/files-connection), the [s3fs](https://github.com/dask/s3fs) library and optionally Streamlit's [Secrets management](/library/advanced-features/secrets-management).

 ## Create an S3 bucket and add a file